 Treen Peak Summit Plus Views

-Clouds started forming in the skyline earlier.
-But most had lifted by the time we reached the top.
-So peaks in the vicinity, like Cascade Mountain and Rooster Mountain, were all still visible.
-Though, the eastern sky was too hazy to see anything.
+Clouds started forming in the skyline earlier, most lifted when we reached the top.
+So the nearby peaks like Cascade Mountain and Rooster Mountain were all visible.
+But the eastern sky was too hazy to see anything.

 See more trip photos here.